blwhitelaw/BRO_annnotation/Augustus/Training_augustus_using_PASA.md

 ## Training augustus

 ```
-Training set .gff3 produced from PASA is incompatible with the current version of
+The Training set .gff3 produced from PASA is incompatible with the current version of
 augustus and cannot be used as a hints file.
 However, augustus can still be trained
 by creating a custom "species" using the RNA based training file produced from the PASA pipeline